 12.2 A FISM Continental Championship of Magic, either as a special event or as a part of a Continental Magic Convention, shall be organized under the auspices of the Board of Directors and shall be supervised by the relevant Continental President.
 The organizers, who can be a relevant Member Society or a Professional Convention Organizer with the help of a relevant Member Society, have to guarantee a quality standard worthy of the FISM.

 12.3 The election of a Member Society to host and organize a FISM Continental Championship of Magic, as a special event or as a part of a Continental Magic Convention shall be ratified in a written legal agreement between the International President on the one hand and the relevant Continental President and the President of the Organizating Committee on the other hand, defining the terms and conditions.

 Alterations in rules of Member Societies – Cancellation of Membership – Disciplinary decisions

-13.1 Member Societies must inform the Presidium a Continental President of all alterations to their rules or organization since the previous meeting.
+13.1 Member Societies must inform the Board of Directors a Continental President of all alterations to their rules or organization since the previous meeting.

 13.2 Member Societies will send their resignation from the FISM to the International President Contributions paid will not be refunded and the resigning Member Society will have no claim on the funds of the FISM.